vovamarch/MDK-Middleware-fork/Documentation/Doxygen/Network/src/Network.md

   channels.
 It also explains how to create your own SSL/TLS certificates.
 - The chapter \ref certification explains how to test the TCP/IP stack with industry-standard tools against common vulnerabilities.
-- \ref nw_examples are a good starting point for implementing your own networking device.
+- \ref nw_ref_example is a good starting point for implementing your own networking device.
 - The \ref network_diffs compares "migration guide" contains information how to migrate from previous versions to the Network Component v8.